canonical/checkbox/checkbox-ng/docs/intro.rst

 ``--format`` option when listing ``all-jobs``.
 The string will be interpolated using properties of the listed jobs.
 Invoke ``checkbox-cli list all-jobs --format ?`` to see available properties.
-If the job definition doesn't have the specified, ``<missing>`` will be printed in its place instead.
+If the job definition doesn't have the specified property, ``<missing $property_name>`` will be printed in its place instead.
+Additional property - ``unit_type`` is provided to the formatter when listing all jobs.
+It is set to 'job' for normal jobs and 'template job' for jobs generated with a template unit.

 Example::

     $ checkbox-cli list all-jobs -f "{id}\n\t{tr_summary}\n"

     $ checkbox-cli list all-jobs -f "{id}\n"

+    $ checkbox-cli list all-jobs -f "{unit_type:12} | {id:50} | {summary}\n"

 .. note::
     ``\n`` and ``\t`` in the formatting string are interpreted and replaced